TCLee-tech/Google/Kubernetes Solutions/Using Kubernetes Engine to Deploy Apps with Regional Persistent Disks.md

   - can over-provision scaling limits, to ensure minimum availability.
   - e.g. over-provision three-zone cluster to 150% (50% excess capacity), 100% traffic routed to available zones if one zone's capacity lost.
 - limitations
   1. 9 nodes (3 per zone) consume 9 IP addresses.
 Can reduce to one node per zone.
-    - newly created Cloud Billing accounts granted only 8 IP addresses per region, so need to request for quota increase.
+    newly created Cloud Billing accounts grant only 8 IP addresses per region, so need to request for quota increase.
   2. to run GPUs in regional cluster, must have GPUs available in all 3 zones.
   3. node-node traffic across zone incurs cost.
 - GKE assigns persistent disk to single, random zone.